VasilisAvgoustakis/citizen-quest/doc/dialogues.md

 Statement nodes have these properties:

-- `cond` (string, optional): A logical expression (see below).
 - `text` (string | object, required): The text to display.
 - `class` (string | array, optional): One or more classes that are set when the text is displayed.
-- `set` (string | array, optional): One or more flags that are set when the node becomes active.
 - `responses` (array, optional): An array of response objects.
 - `then` (string, optional): The ID of the next node to transition to.

-A statement node can only become active if its `cond` is true.
-When it becomes active, it sets all of its `set` flags.

 If the statement node has `responses`, they player will have to pick one of them to continue.